kunfoo/kunfoo.github.io/zitate.md

 ## IT
 * _Program testing can be used to show the presence of bugs, but never to show their absence._ Edsger W. Dijkstra

+## English
+* _Success in life is a matter not so much of talent and opportunity as of concentration and perseverance._ C. W. Wendte